xebialabs-community/community-release-llm-integration/README.md

 # AI tasks for Digital.ai Release

-Create AI-powered automation workflows in Release.
+Create AI-powered automation workflows in Release!

 This integration provides tasks for Release to interact with LLMs like OpenAI and Gemini and interact with any MCP servers.